 - Infant, Child, & Family Nutrition Resources LibGuide

 New Theatre (the Lyric) and Store Building for the Blacksburg Realty Company

 About this Guide

 This site includes a variety of culinary, food, foodways, and food culture history resources you can find at Special Collections and University Archives, throughout the Virginia Tech University Libraries, and online through other academic and research institutions.
 You'll also find a list of other academic and research organizations with significant physical collections.
 There might even be one near you!

-Virginia Tech University Libraries is home to a history of food & drink collecting area of more than 4,600 books and publications, as well as more than 100 manuscript collections.
-The majority of this collection is housed in Special Collections and University Archives.
+Virginia Tech University Libraries is home to a history of food & drink collecting area of more than 7,000 books and publications, as well as more than 100 manuscript collections.
+In November 2020, we also took over management of The Food Timeline and the private book collection of the site's late creator, Lynne Olver.
+The majority of the food and drink collecting area is housed in Special Collections and University Archives.
 The history of food & drink materials covers a variety of subjects and topics.
 Specific subsets of this collecting area include: